-Last Updated on November 8, 2016 by Angela
+Last Updated on November 8, 2016 by Jeff

 Few topics are as intimidating to address as female hormonal changes after the age of 40.
 Stringing those words together elicits visions of hot flashes, irritable lashing out, sexual decline, and eternal damnation—but that’s not a realistic expectation.
 Changes in female hormones are natural, and while symptoms are often inevitable, suffering from them is not.
 Let’s start with what happen as women pass the age of 40:

 None of these changes are dramatic or instantaneous.
 They occur slowly as women age and can be attributed to perimenopause, the transition into menopause as a result of a fluctuation in estrogen and progesterone levels as women enter their late 30’s and early 40’s.
 For some women the symptoms are worse than for others, depending on how well they support a healthy hormone balance.
 Symptoms of perimenopause and menopause can be easily and substantially mitigated through healthy lifestyle choices.
 Therefore, do not accept biological chaos as your fate during menopause.
 Discomfort can be mild to nonexistent if you treat your body right.